-Beginner and Green Mouse Beginner skipass all the week
+Beginner and White Mouse Beginner skipass all the week

-Bronze Mouse and Cristal Beginner skipass the first two days
+Green Mouse to Cristal Beginner skipass the first two days

 Each of the 5 ski resorts in Grand Massif has its own specificities, thus forming a set both harmonious and complementary.
 All linked together, Flaine, Les Carroz, Morillon, Samoëns and Sixt-Fer-à-Cheval each offers various accommodation options, from small family cottage to the 5-star residence.

 It is these contrasts and the constant search for balance that makes Grand Massif a ski spot suited for everyone.
 As a couple, with friends or family, visitors have the opportunity to encounter the typical Savoyard charms of each ski resorts.
 Grand Massif will delight all lovers of skiing in the wilderness.

 Area limited to the Carroz, Morillon, Samoëns and Sixt-Fer-à-Cheval stations and the Vernant valley.

 Warning: the Massif package does not include the Flaine ski area.

 Access to only 93 tracks and 42 lifts, between 700 and 2200m.

 Highest resorts in the area, Flaine towers Grand Massif with its 1600m altitude.
 This resort, listed as an historic monument, is one of the most legendary resort and can be find in the center of a vast natural amphitheatre.